 The Aspire Teacher Prep program provides innovative preparation aligned to the skills that teachers need to be successful in their first year of teaching and throughout their career in the classroom.
 Learn how you can be a teacher and make a meaningful impact throughout your career.

-The Aspire Teacher Prep program works in partnership with school districts across North Carolina.
-Each school district has a distinct story and opportunity for impact.
+The Aspire Teacher Prep program works in partnership with teacher candidates transitioning into teaching positions within school districts across North Carolina.
+Each teacher candidate has the opportunity to make a significant impact in the lives of students.
 This 15-month program provides teachers with an accelerated alternative teacher licensure program that uniquely blends knowledge acquisition with hands-on application for a context-specific experience.
-The program includes three core components 1) relevant coursework; 2) dedicated coaches trained to support new educators; and 3) a network of beginning teachers that serves as a resource to collaboratively design solutions for common problems of practice.
+The program includes three core components 1) fully online, relevant, and competency-based courses; 2) dedicated responsive and accessible coaches trained to support new educators; and 3) a network of beginning teachers that serves as a resource to collaboratively design solutions for common problems of practice.

 The Aspire Teacher Prep program enriches teacher preparation through a clinical practice that is interwoven with coursework.
-This approach creates opportunities for teachers to connect what they learn through the coursework with the challenge of using it directly in their classroom.
-Teachers learn by doing as they blend practitioner and academic knowledge.
+This approach creates opportunities for teachers to connect and apply what they learn through the coursework in their own context, planning and reflecting on their instruction.
+Teachers make sense of theory in practice and hone skills in classroom culture, management and student engagement, and pedagogy, the art of teaching.

 A peer network is incorporated into the program to provide teachers with opportunities to share promising practices and troubleshoot challenges with peers across the state who understand the unique complexity of the challenges they confront.